-Sincerely.
-Randy Schleis, Mayor
+Sincerely, Randy Schleis, Mayor

-ATIN: TIM Romanski Dear Tim-I am writing to you to express my oposition to listing to mazana Pocket Gophen as endaugened.
-I believe there are adequate measures to protect it on a hocal and state level.
-There is New scientific evidence that Enpports not listing it because the populations are higher and at sustainable levels.
-There are many Negative and downside Pisks to our community that will be unrepairable it the gepter is listed.
-I am very concerned about the fan reaching ettects at a listing.
+ATIN: Tim Romanski Dear Tim-

+I am writing to you to express my oposition to listing to mazana Pocket Gophen as endangened.
+I believe there are adequate measures to protect it on a Local and state level.
+There is New scientitic evidence that supports not listing it because the populations are higher and at sustainable levels.
+There are many Negative and downside Pisks to our community that will be unrepairable it the gapher is listed.
+I am very concerned about the fan reaching effects of a listing.

 I Live in the Tumwater area.
-With Dirk Frankran the Miller " With
+With

 4/6/13 - USFWS/Thurston.
-County Fublic Meeting
+County Public Meeting